-Since the first Long-Range Capital Financial Plan report was produced, the District's capital budgets have grown from approximately \$6.30 billion in 2016 to roughly \$10.51 billion in 2023, with an increasing focus on addressing unmet capital needs, especially deferred maintenance of existing assets.
+Since the first Long-Range Capital Financial Plan report was produced, the District's capital budgets have grown from approximately \$6.30 billion in 2016 to roughly \$12.04 billion in 2024, with an increasing focus on addressing unmet capital needs, especially deferred maintenance of existing assets.
 As can be seen in the following graph, the amount of identified unfunded capital needs steadily decreased until the onset of the recession in 2020 brought about by the coronavirus pandemic.
-This year's report identified total unmet capital funding needs of approximately \$3.57 billion, an amount only slightly above the \$3.54 billion identified in last year's report.
+This year's report identified total unmet capital funding needs of approximately \$2.99 billion, an amount below the \$3.57 billion identified in last year's report.
 The District can address these unfunded needs in a reasonable amount of time due in large part to the strength and resilience of the District's economy, comparatively low borrowing costs due to strong credit ratings, refinancing existing debt whenever possible, and utilizing the debt service savings for additional borrowing capacity to support the capital budget.
-These factors will allow the District to address its unmet capital needs in roughly a decade.
+These factors will allow the District to address its unmet capital needs in less than a decade.

 As illustrated in the chart above, unfunded capital maintenance needs, which serve as a proxy for deferred maintenance, had decreased since the first long-range capital financial plan report in 2016.
 In the 2016 report, unfunded capital maintenance needs were nearly \$2 billion, or nearly half of total unmet capital needs.
 However, there was a much greater emphasis on addressing those unmet capital maintenance needs beginning with the 2018 CIP, and those amounts declined significantly to just slightly more than \$1 billion in 2019.
-These amounts then began to rise in 2020 and 2021 because of capital maintenance project delays caused by the coronavirus pandemic.
-Capital funding increased in 2022 which brought down the level of both unfunded capital maintenance needs and total unmet needs from levels seen during the period of the Covid-19 pandemic.
-Even though the District faces several economic headwinds, the funding gap remained largely the same in 2023, which demonstrates the District's continued commitment to addressing its capital needs.
+Unmet capital maintenance needs began to rise in 2020 and 2021 due to capital maintenance project delays caused by the coronavirus pandemic.
+Capital funding increased in 2022, which brought down the level of both unfunded capital maintenance needs and total unmet needs from levels seen during the period of the Covid-19 pandemic.
+Even though the District faces several economic headwinds, the funding gap decreased in 2024, which demonstrates the District's continued commitment to addressing its capital needs.